 • Householder: ‘Householder’ techniques are generally timeworn and can come from authentic spiritual paths and traditions.
 They are so named as they were designed for the person who lives a more traditional life, looking after a family and a home.
 Meditation techniques that fall under this category are suitable for the more relaxed practitioner who does not necessarily aspire to reach enlightenment or self-realisation.
 These techniques are considered spiritually promising but are not the most powerful or quick track towards evolution and mind control.
 Zen forms of meditation such as Vipassana, Mindfulness, Japa yoga and Walking Meditation would fall within ‘householder’ meditations.
 They are often earnestly practiced in monasteries as well as by ‘householders’.

 • Fast track: ‘Fast track’ appeals to individuals who wish to master their minds in the ‘truest’ sense.
 It is the most effective path of all the three categories and dates back thousands of years.
 This heritage is what sets these techniques apart from all others.
 There is a proven history of yogis and spiritual masters who have reached the pinnacle of spiritual success through the application and practice of these techniques.
 Their effectiveness and potency cannot be denied.
-Tantric forms of meditation are the ‘fast track’ and include: Concentration of the mind techniques derived from Kashmiri Shaivism, Mantra and Yantra meditations, Laya yoga, Raja yoga, Prana Uchara, “Who am I” meditation, Golden Shiva meditation, music meditation, and third eye augmentation.
+Tantric meditation is the ‘fast track’ and includes: Concentration of the mind techniques derived from Kashmiri Shaivism, Mantra and Yantra meditations, Laya yoga, Raja yoga, Prana Uchara, “Who am I” meditation, Golden Shiva meditation, music meditation, and third eye augmentation.

 Success in meditation